Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing of Different RNGs

 An RNG producing near-perfect randomness should pass almost all statistical tests.
-More concretely, we mean that the ideal RNG would fail less than 7.5 of the 4600 individual statistical tests\footnote{This number is the expected amount of type 2 error, i.e.\ the expected maximum number of failed tests, given that the underlying distribution is indistinguishable from uniform.
-Note that we are implicitly assuming each statistical test is independent.}, on average.
-The results we obtained for the three RNGs, are summarised in the following \Cref{table:all-tests-no-postprocessing} and displayed visually in \Cref{fig:stats-1} (level 0).
+More concretely, we mean that the ideal RNG would fail less than 7.5 of the 4600 individual statistical tests on average. ({{This} number is the expected amount of type 2 error, i.e.,\ the expected maximum number of failed tests, given that the underlying distribution is indistinguishable from uniform.
+Note that we are implicitly assuming that each statistical test is independent}).
+The~results obtained for the three RNGs are summarised in the following Table~\ref{table:all-tests-no-postprocessing} and displayed visually {in} Figure 4 (level 0).

-In the statistical tests, the RDSEED RNG performs best, failing the least tests and, without surprise, the 32-bit LFSR performs worst.
-The poor performance of the LFSR is likely due to its periodicity, since bits repeat every $2^{32} - 1$ ($4.3$Gbits) and this is less than the size of the files tested.
-The IDQ Quantis device performs well in the NIST and Diehard tests however fails an ENT test and several of the TestU01 suites tests.
-These observations reproduce (and add confidence to) the results of previous work \cite{hurley2020quantum}\@.
-These results, especially for IDQ's device, exhibit the need to go beyond the requirements of certification bodies for statistical testing, with additional tests providing a noticeable advantage in detecting failures.\\
+In the statistical tests, the~RDSEED RNG performs the best, failing the fewest tests, and the~32-bit LFSR performs the worst, failing the most.
+The~poor performance of the LFSR is likely due to its periodicity, since bits repeat every $2^{32} - 1$ ($4.3$ Gbits), and this is less than the size of the files tested.
+The~IDQ Quantis device performs well in the NIST and Diehard tests but fails an ENT test and several tests in TestU01's Rabbit and Alphabit suites.
+These observations reproduce (and add confidence to) the results of previous work~\cite{hurley2020quantum}.
+These results, especially for IDQ's device, exhibit the need to go beyond the requirements of certification bodies for statistical testing, with~additional tests providing a noticeable advantage in detecting~failures.

-The NIST min-entropy estimators \cite{mckay2016users} are a collection of algorithms that give a standardised way of estimating the min-entropy (as defined in \Cref{def:min-ent}) of an RNG's output.
-These estimators are both useful to evaluate the entropy generation of the studied RNG and to calculate a min-entropy bound that we use later to choose the randomness extractors parameters\@.
+The NIST min-entropy estimators~\cite{mckay2016users} are a collection of algorithms that give a standardised means of estimating the min-entropy (as defined in \Cref{def:min-ent}) of an RNG's output.
+These estimators are useful both in evaluating the entropy generation of the RNG and in calculating a min-entropy bound, which we later use to determine the parameters for randomness extractors.
+Although~the estimators are designed to test entropy sources without post-processing, this is not feasible in the case of RDSEED or the IDQ Quantis~device.